War in Afghanistan (2001–2021): 2006–2007: Escalating war

-Coalition diversifies, Taliban offensive

 From January 2006, a multinational ISAF contingent started to replace US troops in southern Afghanistan.
 The UK formed the core of the force, along with Australia, Canada, the Netherlands, and Estonia.
 In January 2006, NATO's focus in southern Afghanistan was to form Provincial Reconstruction Teams.
 Local Taliban figures pledged to resist.
 Since Canada wanted to deploy in Kandahar, the UK got Helmand province.
 Helmand was a center of poppy production, so it seemed a good region for the anti-narcotic focused UK.
 In hindsight, the UK were a poor choice.
-Pashtun Helmandis had never forgotten the 1880 Battle of Maiwand near Helmand province; a popular rumour was that the British sought to avenge their loss in that battle.
-The British had long since forgotten the war, but it proved a source of significant resistance from the Afghan population.
+Pashtun Helmandis had never forgotten the 1880 Battle of Maiwand with the British, and it proved a source of significant resistance from them.

 Local intelligence suggested that the Taliban were going to wage a brutal campaign in the summer of 2006.
 Coalition generals sent this info up the chain of command, but decision-makers ignored warnings.
 The US was distracted in Iraq, and Secretary of State Rumsfeld was more interested in making the Afghan army affordable than effective.
 Of the 70,000 soldiers the Afghan army was supposed to have, only 26,000 had been trained and retained.

 Spring and summer action in 2006 by the Coalition included Operation Mountain Thrust, Operation Medusa, a Dutch/Australian offensive, the Battle of Panjwaii, Operation Mountain Fury and Operation Falcon Summit.
 The Coalition achieved tactical victories and area denial, but the Taliban were not completely defeated.

 On 29 May 2006, a US military truck that was part of a convoy in Kabul lost control and plowed into civilian vehicles, killing one person and injuring six.
 The surrounding crowd got angry and a riot arose, lasting all day ending with 20 dead and 160 injured.
 When stone-throwing and gunfire had come from a crowd of some 400 men, the US troops had used their weapons "to defend themselves" while leaving the scene, a US military spokesman said.
 A correspondent for the Financial Times in Kabul suggested that this was the outbreak of "a ground swell of resentment" and "growing hostility to foreigners" that had been growing and building since 2004.